cwiep/ld50-delay-the-inevitable/README.md

 # Clear Skies with a Chance of Meteors

 This is my entry for the Ludum Dare 50 Compo.
+See the [entry page](https://ldjam.com/events/ludum-dare/50/clear-skies-with-a-chance-of-meteors) or [play](https://cwiep.itch.io/clear-skies-with-a-chance-of-meteors) the game.

 A meteor is heading for the capital city and only you are there to delay it and help the citizens escape!